inventor2525/ModelProgrammer/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 or any later version - see the [LICENSE](LICENSE) file for details.

+# Disclaimer

+I make no warranty of this, it can execute fully arbitrary code, so use at your own risk!
+Always check the commands this thing is going to run before it runs them!